Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 In~\cite{Borsten:2020zgj}, we proposed the realization of a double-copied Yang--Mills action and BRST operator valid to all orders in perturbation theory, a construction naturally interpreted in terms of factorizations of homotopy algebras~\cite{Borsten:2021hua}.
 We refer to this general construction as \emph{BRST--Lagrangian double copy}.
-Following this off-shell approach, and generalizing tree-level CK duality to the BRST-extended field space, it was possible to show that the double-copied theory was a perturbative description of $\caN=0$ supergravity to all loop orders, bypassing the need of perfect CK duality.
+Following this off-shell approach, and generalizing tree-level CK duality to the BRST-extended field space, we were able to show that the double-copied theory was a perturbative description of $\caN=0$ supergravity to all loop orders, bypassing the need of perfect CK duality.
 However, some technical difficulties of that proof came from the possibility of a violation of perfect off-shell CK duality.
-Having established loop-level CK duality in \cref{sec:loop_CK_duality_YM}, we will be able to streamline the argument for the loop-level double copy in \cref{sec:double_copy}.
+Having established CK duality for the BRST action \cref{sec:loop_CK_duality_YM}, the validity of loop-level double copy becomes a manifest property of the BRST-Lagrangian double copy, as discussed in \cref{sec:double_copy}.
+In this regard, the shift in interpretation of CK duality to a property of the BRST action renders the consistency of the double copy theory plain to see.

 Just as in the case of CK duality, there is an evident generalization of the double copy to the case of general theories with some extended notion of CK duality, which we call syngamies; we will discuss these in \cref{ssec:BRST_double_copy}.